 Tokyo has a thriving arts scene, and creative elements have been incorporated into hotels all over the city.
 These artsy hotels make you feel like you’re staying in a private art gallery, with beds that look like architectural installations, full-wall murals, and even interactive features.

 Located just a short trip from Tokyo Station and The Imperial Palace, BnA Wall is surrounded by beautiful shrines, monuments, and green spaces.
 The boutique hotel itself is full of artistic beauty, with each room containing a unique installation created by a local artist.
 In the hotel’s bistro, there is a 5-metre mural wall that is constantly changing.
 Guests can watch artists work while enjoying a coffee, craft cocktail, or flavourful curry dish.

 The Bottom Line

 All things considered, choosing where to stay in Tokyo is no easy feat.
-The city is crowded, expensive and not the best when it comes to sustainability.
+The city is crowded, expensive, and not the best regarding sustainability.
 However, there are still many hotels and accommodations to choose from if you know where to look.